12 Step Meetings for Lasting Recovery and Community Support

 Narcotics Anonymous for Substance Recovery

-Research in Oregon addiction treatment settings shows NA engagement leads to abstinence rates similar to other 12-step options, especially when participants attend meetings regularly during the crucial first year11.
-This model suits people looking for support from those who understand the pressures of legal issues, overdose history, and the journey of rebuilding trust—central concerns in drug rehab programs across the Pacific Northwest.
+Research in Oregon addiction treatment settings shows NA engagement leads to abstinence rates similar to other 12-step options, especially when participants attend meetings regularly during the crucial first year.
+This model suits people looking for support from those who understand the pressures of legal issues, overdose history, and the journey of rebuilding trust—central concerns in drug rehab programs across the Pacific Northwest.11

 Specialized 12-Step Groups and Alternatives